 It is natural for patients to experience mild discomfort at the site of injection.
 This is expected with an injection, and any anxiety can be allayed by administration of a local anaesthetic at the site or giving the patients mild sedation.
 Sometimes, just simple reassurance is sufficient.

-In the event of pain developing following the procedure, patients could be prescribed simple analgesics such as acetaminophen.
+In the event of pain developing following the procedure, patients may possibly be prescribed simple analgesics such as acetaminophen.
 Non steroidal anti-inflammatory drugs and aspirin must be avoided as this can worsen the bruising.
 This needs to be observed closely to ensure that it completely settles down.

 a.
 Undesired appearance